bgamari/ghc-wiki-import/replacing-gmp-notes/the-current-gmp-implementation.md

 - certain floating point hardware exceptions (traps) for overflow or underflow may be triggered (though this is not generally the case; note: on x86 machines floating point exceptions may not be triggered but the resulting float may denormalized).

-Nowhere in this function is there a check for whether the GMP number (the `const mp_limb_t *arr`) may be greater than the size of a double and either warn the user (possibly with an `ArithException` or round the resulting double toward zero.
+Nowhere in this function is there a check for whether the GMP number (the `const mp_limb_t *arr`) may be greater than the size of a double and either warn the user, possibly with an `ArithException`, or round the resulting double toward zero.